benjymous/annotations/sandman/sandman.62.md

 - #### Panel 1-2

-  The Sandman Companion confirms the speculation et that this "Helena" is Helena Kosmatos, the Golden Age Fury and (post-Crisis at least) Lyta Hall's lost mother, which explains the difficulty of saying her last name.
+  The Sandman Companion confirms that this "Helena" is Helena Kosmatos, the Golden Age Fury and (post-Crisis at least) Lyta Hall's lost mother, which explains the difficulty of saying her last name.
 Certainly the actions described here are those one would expect of a Fury.
 Also, there is some resemblance to the photo in [57:19](sandman.57.md#page-19).8.

   Note the women's names.
 The Greek writers who portrayed the Furies as a trio of women named them Tisiphone, Alecto, and Megaera.
 Amelia -- Alecto; Magda -- Megaera; and the Golden Age Fury was shown as receiving her powers specifically from Tisiphone.